moritzvz/add/README.md

-# ADL
+# ALD
-Automatic disparity location (ADL) for algorithmic audits.
+Automatic Location of Disparities (ALD) for algorithmic audits.